jimurrito/WorkSpace4Rust/readme.md

 1. Install the [Remote Explorer Extension](<https://marketplace.visualstudio.com/items?itemName=ms-VS> Code-remote.remote-ssh) in VS Code
 2. Select the Remote Explorer tab on the left-side bar
 3. Create a new host, using the IP and Port combination chosen for the conatiner
 4. Connect to the container and enter the password chosen in the docker run command issues.
-Default: `password`
+Default: `ferris`

+### SSH (Optional)

-   (OPTIONAL) Attach a filesystem to the /keys volume to get access to the generated SSH key.
+   Attach a local filesystem to the `/keys` volume, to get access to the `~/.ssh` directory for your workspace user.
+Dropping a public SSH key into this directory will allow you to seamlessly signon with the private key from the pair.

 ---